 After her marriage Fannie resided in several places, including Boston, Massachusetts and Westchester New York.
 Their summers were spent in Newport NH near her father’s home, She had four children born between 1891 and 1898.

-She was a member of the Daughters of the American Revolution, being descended from two patriotic lines–Huntington and Runnells.
+Fannie was a member of the Daughters of the American Revolution, being descended from two patriotic lines–Huntington and Runnells.
+It turns out that Fannie is also my 4th cousin, 4x removed.

 Poem: LAKE WINNIPESAUKEE,